axd6044-sketch/Bioinformatics-course-projects/Week05/README.md

 fastqc -t 4 -o fastqc_reports trimmed/${SRR_ID}.trimmed.fastq
 echo "Pipeline Complete"
 ```
+## Comments on FASTQC after trimming ----
+adapters were successfully removed by cutadapt
+The dataset maintains high per-base quality and the correct GC distribution.
+Only minor overrepresentation of poly-N artifacts remains, which is typical and not concerning.

 ## Step 5.
 Searched for another dataset SRA for the same genome but uses a different sequencing platform
 ## SRA1: SRR3194431 (single-end Illumina nextSeq dataset)